The Franciscan Crab Restaurant at Fisherman’s Wharf

 If you’re planning a trip to the Fisherman’s Wharf while in San Francisco, we highly recommend the Franciscan.
 Seafood favorites like Seafood Antipasto, Steamed Mussels, Crispy Crabcakes, Fresh Oysters, and Dungeness Crab is what you’ll find on the menu.
 You will also find freshly made Salumi and Burrata.

 The Franciscan, open since 1957, is a unique building that offers incredible views of San Francisco Bay.
 While dining, you can see the awesome city skyline, Historic Fisherman’s Wharf, the Golden Gate Bridge, and Alcatraz.
 Recently remodeled, you will find the Franciscan a joy to visit.
-Visitor, both near and far, continue to make the Franciscan restaurant THE spot to dine while visiting the wharf.
+Visitors, both near and far, continue to make the Franciscan restaurant THE spot to dine while visiting the wharf.

 About The Franciscan Crab Restaurant